w-lfpup/hyperevents-js/README.md

 ## JSON

-Super chunk can fetch and dispatch JSON using the following syntax:
+Fetch and dispatch JSON using the following syntax:

 ```html
 <span